LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 Mirror an Image
 ^^^^^^^^^^^^^^^

-Use the `image->flipv` method on an image object.
+Use the `image->flipV` method on an image object.
 The following example mirrors the image vertically::

    local(myImage) = image('/images/image.jpg')
-   #myImage->flipv
+   #myImage->flipV
    #myImage->save('/images/image.jpg')